 Tara R. Alemany, Founder and Owner

-In addition to consulting, writing and speaking, Tara serves on the Board of Directors for a Christian writers’ critique group and is both President and Chaplain of that same group.
-In her spare time, she is a wine maker, a martial artist, a juggler, a military Mom of 2 teenagers (one of each), step-Mom to a lovable mutt, and is owned by a black cat.
+In addition to publishing, consulting, writing and speaking, Tara serves on the Board of Directors for a Christian writers’ critique group, acting as both president and chaplain of the group.
+In her spare time, she is a winemaker, a military Mom to 2 young adults (one of each) and is owned by a black cat.

 Mark Gerber, Art Director and Partner